-Bliss balls are known for being nutrient dense, gluten-free and refined sugar-free.
-Sweetened with maple syrup and rolled in 3 flavour variants, these colourful super-balls are the perfect healthy snack to reach for when a sugar craving hits.
-I usually double the recipe, keeping one batch chilled and on hand for the week ahead and freezing the remaining one for later.
+Bliss balls usually nutrient dense, gluten and refined sugar-free.
+Sweetened with maple syrup and rolled in 3 toppings, these super-balls are crammed with useful goodness.
+I usually double, keeping one batch chilled and on hand for the week ahead and freezing the remaining one for later.

 To soften the cashews, I do a quick 30 minute pre-soak in boiling which softens the nuts and helps them to breakdown and combine easily into the date mixture.
-Medjool dates are naturally sticky and sweet so it needs little additional sweetening.
-I love the caramel-like flavour of maple syrup but you can just as easily add a squidge of honey if that’s what you have to hand.
-As far as the coatings go, I’ve used cocoa and acai powder and a combination of black and white sesame seeds.
-For added flavour, remember to toast the seeds before coating the bliss balls.
-If you’re a tahini fan, let’s hear what you’re making with this magic seed paste.
+I love the caramel flavour of maple syrup but you can use honey if you’re not making it vegan.
+As far as the coatings go, cocoa, acai powder and sesame seeds are perfect.
+Remember to toast the seeds before coating the bliss balls.

 Cashew and tahini bliss balls